 Rights for workers?

 Attempts to diminish the role of May Day became even more pronounced after the events of 1917.
 In the civil war following the October Revolution, several international forces came to support domestic reactionary forces, including two expeditions of American soldiers.
 On 1 May 1921, foreign war veterans begin observing Americanisation Day in order to counter what was perceived as a Communist celebration of the Russian Revolution.
 In 1949, the holiday is renamed Loyalty Day and dedicated to ‘the reaffirmation of loyalty to the United States and for the recognition of the heritage of American freedom’.
 Reagan later complemented it by adding Law Day.
-In the words of Chomsky before May Day 2012, ‘a day of jingoist fanaticism, like an extra twist of the knife in the labor movement’. (source)
+In the words of Chomsky, ‘a day of jingoist fanaticism, like an extra twist of the knife in the labor movement’. (source)

 One cannot claim that such attempts were without success.
 The Labor Day in September and the May Day mark two faces of political tradition in the Western hemisphere.
 While the first was decreed top down, the second was established on the avenues and within the factories, sometimes in blood.
 While the former epitomises reformism and respectability, the latter marks a lost strength and potential of the working class movement, one that was capable of great lengths when it came to the question of common goals.